-Today, Jan.
-5, brings one of those weird intersections in sports, uniting two of the all-time great college basketball players.
+January 5th brings a coincidental intersection in the sports world, uniting two of the all-time great college basketball players.

 It’s the anniversary of Pete Maravich’s death in 1988.
 It’s also the anniversary of Rick Mount’s birth in 1947.
-They were stars of a distant era in college basketball, high-scorers who lit up the game with a glow that still burns as a fond memory today for those who witnessed it.
-They were given the freedom to do what they could do, and while we can debate whether it was the best way to play basketball, it certainly was the most entertaining way for spectators.
+They were stars of a distant era in college basketball, incredible scorers who lit up the game with a glow that still burns as a fond memory for those who witnessed it.
+They were given the freedom to do what they could do, and while we can debate whether it was the best way to play basketball it certainly was an entertaining spectacle for the fans who watched.

-Mount and Maravich only played in the same basketball game one time that I know of, in one of the most memorable games I’ve ever attended.
-They crossed paths in the East-West College All-Star Game at Hinkle Fieldhouse, on March 31, 1968.
-It was nationally televised and one of those classic games at Hinkle, a Saturday afternoon affair with the sunlight streaming through the windows to brighten the occasion for a sellout crowd.
+Mount and Maravich crossed paths only once in a publicly viewed game, which happens to be one of the most memorable games I’ve ever attended.
+That year’s annual East-West College All-Star Game was played at Hinkle Fieldhouse on March 30, 1968.
+It was nationally televised and provided one of those classic moments at Hinkle, a Saturday afternoon affair with sunlight streaming through the windows to brighten the occasion for a sellout crowd.

-Tagged with: ABA All-Star Game, Bill Hosket, East-West College All-Star basketball game, Hank Iba, Jo Jo White, Pete Maravich, Rick Mount, Rusty Critchfield
+Tagged with: 1968 Olympic basketball team, ABA All-Star Game, Bill Hosket, Charlie Scott, Dan Issel, East-West College All-Star basketball game, Gar Heard, George Irvine, Hank Iba, Hinkle Fieldhouse, Jo Jo White, Marv Winkler, Nate Archibald, Pete Maravich, Rick Mount, Rudy Tomjanovich, Rusty Critchfield